 When COVID-19 hit, spring semester took a surprising turn and went online.
-Now at the end of the semester, students look back on what they learned, how they coped, and what their hopes for the future are.
+At the end of the semester, students looked back on what they learned, how they coped, and what their hopes for the future are.

 Q&A with Elizabeth Sirianni